jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - The act of performing a risk assessment to drive the security policy is the clearest and most direct example of management of the security function
 - **Third-party governance**: external entity oversight that may be mandated by law, regulation, industry standards, contractual obligation, or licensing requirement; outside investigator or auditors are often involved
 - 1.3.1 Alignment of security function to business strategy, goals, mission, and objectives
-  - **Security Management Planning**: ensures proper creation/implementation/enforcment of a security policy, and alignment with org strategy, goals, mission, and objectives
+  - **Security Management Planning**: ensures proper creation/implementation/enforcment of a security policy, and alignment with org strategy, goals, mission, and objectives; security management is based on three types of plans: strategic, tactical, and operational
   - **Strategic Plan**: a strategic plan is a long-term plan (useful for 5 years); it defines the org's security purpose
     - A strategic plan should include risk assessment
   - **Tactical Plan**: mid-term plan (1 year or less) developed to provide more details on accomplishing the goals set forth in the strategic plan